openjdk/jfx/apps/samples/samples_readme.md

-JAVAFX SAMPLES README
+## JAVAFX SAMPLES README

-Contents:
+**Contents**:

-What's in the samples zip file?
+- What's in the samples zip file?
-What do I need to set up my environment?
+- What do I need to set up my environment?
-How do I run the prebuilt samples?
+- How do I run the prebuilt samples?
-How do I run the sample projects in NetBeans IDE?
+- How do I run the sample projects in NetBeans IDE?
-Sample Descriptions
+- Sample Descriptions

 ===============================